7th Annual Regenerative Permaculture Earthworks Course

 Climate change resilience Flood mitigation

 According to Sepp Holzer, 70% of our agriculture is completed when we have our water systems designed and developed.

 Join us for the longest, continuously running earthworks course in the states!

 Lead instructors/organizers, Cliff Davis and Jennifer Albanese, co-own Spiral Ridge Permaculture, a family run education company specializing in permaculture, regenerative farming and nature connection.
-Their full-scale design firm, Edible Habitats, offers consultation, master planning and implementation, in the same specialities, including Keyline® design & plow services.
-Jen and Cliff also run Southeast Organic Supply, a developing organic farm & garden supply company.
+They offer consultation and design, in the same specialities.
+Jen and Cliff also run Pig & Leaf, an organic farm & nursery.
 They developed these businesses out of their passion to; address cultural and ecological issues that demand real and lasting solutions, encourage more people to homestead and help save family farms, by making them more ecological and productive.
-They have over 26 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.
+They have over 33 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.

-Course Details: Course venue is Spiral Ridge Permaculture.
-Includes meals and free camping.
+Course Details: Course venue is Spiral Ridge Permaculture. $375 includes meals and free camping.
 Please see Course FAQ’s page for more info. on venue, food and cancellation policy.
 If you are local and do not need meals or camping, write us for a reduced cost.